 An Introduction to Pastoral Search

-When the Interim Pastor, Interim Supervisor, Board of Directors and Staff have completed the Readiness Survey, a collaborative decision will be made as to whether the church is ready to move forward toward Pastoral Search.
+In consultation with the OCMD, a collaborative decision will be made as to whether the church is ready to move forward toward Pastoral Search.

-The OCLH will be available to coach and mentor the Pastoral Search Committee.
+The OCMD will assign a mentor to support the Pastoral Search Committee.
 The first step is to have every member read the Pastoral Search Manual.

 The Mentoring Process

 At an early meeting of the PSC, a member of the OCMD staff will join the committee to talk through the steps of the pastoral search process.
 Mentors will become part of the regular rhythm of the PSC by joining for a portion of each meeting or by receiving and responding to a weekly update from the PSC chair(s).